Here are some resources I've found helpful and that I hope you will find helpful, too.

 • An example of a book dummy — an early dummy for my book The Racecar Alphabet — is here.

-• Visit the children's collection at your local library.
-Leave sentimental memories and associations at the door.
-Read actively and critically.
-Consider the books from an adult's and a young person's perspective.
-Which books do you find engaging, moving, interesting, beautiful, convincing, and why?
+• Visit the children's collection at your local library for a sense of what's out there, the old and the new.
+Leave sentimental memories and associations at the door!
+Read actively, with a fresh and critical eye.
+Consider the books from the perspective of an adult and a young person.
+Which books do you find engaging, moving, interesting, funny, beautiful, true, convincing, and why?

 Publishing

-From the outside, the publishing world can appear mysterious, bordering on inscrutable (and sometimes it can appear that way from the inside, too, assuming I have actually seen the inside, but who knows?).
-Possibly illuminating resources:
+From the outside, the publishing world can appear mysterious, bordering on inscrutable (and sometimes it can appear that way from the inside, too, assuming I have actually seen the inside, who knows?).
+Possibly clarifying resources:

 • How to choose a publisher, in five easy (?) steps, from First Second Books, here.

-• Finally, a note to authors about illustrators: unless you're working as author and illustrator, both, on a book proposal, and no matter how important the illustrations will be to your book, a manuscript is best submitted to publishers without art or artist attached.
-Editors and art directors are used to seeing the manuscripts so submitted, are professionals at putting manuscripts and illustrators together, and are steeped in the world of design and illustration and know a heck of a lot more illustrators than you do, too.
-(There are exceptions to this rule but they are, truly, exceptions.)
+• Finally, a note to authors about illustrators: do not feel you need to find one before you submit your manuscript to a publisher.
+In fact, unless you yourself are working as author and illustrator, both (in which case, go for it), and no matter how important illustrations will be to your book, a manuscript is best submitted to publishers without art or artist attached.
+This is how editors and art directors are used to seeing manuscripts, and how they prefer it, too.
+They know more illustrators than you (or me), and they are professionals at making happy matches between stories and artists.
+There are exceptions to this rule but they are, truly, exceptions.

 • And really finally: The Life Cycle of a Book, by Elisha Cooper.